 Container Loading Calculator

 Compute how many drums, IBCs, big bags, or paper-bag pallets fit a 20'GP, 40'GP, 40'HC, or reefer container.
-The calculator returns the unit count, the weight-out vs cube-out determination, and the container utilisation percentages on both axes.

 Calculator method (so you can verify by hand)